Samsung/Tizen.NET/_posts/2019-07-15-whats-new-for-tizen-on-forms-410.md

 ![][shell]

 ## 2. CollectionView
-CollectionView is a view for presenting lists of data using different layout specifications.
-It aims to provide a more flexible, and performant alternative to ListView.
+CollectionView is used to present lists of data using different layout specifications.
+It provides a more flexible and performant alternative to ListView.

-For more details on CollectionView, you can check out [CollectionView documentation](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/collectionview/)<br/>
+For more details on CollectionView, see [CollectionView documentation](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/collectionview/)<br/>

 ![][collectionview1]
 ![][collectionview2]